-Fees rising as banks hunt for more instant cash
+Fees rising as banks hunt for more fast cash

-Fees rise as laws force banks to find more instant cash
+Fees rise as laws force banks to find more fast cash

 Legislation passed earlier this year forces banks to adhere to new rules concerning overdraft fees and other account fees.
 For instance, customers now must be asked whether they want overdraft protection.
 Customers also have to be asked if they would prefer to get a cash advance from the bank to cover overdrafts or just opt out of a transaction.
 However, because practices that omitted that information are no longer legal, banks and credit unions now have to find more ways of generating income from customers.
 For instance, according to CNN, ATM fees have risen by 5 percent this year.
 Overdraft fees rose 3 percent on average, and the average overdraft fee is now $30.47 per occurrence.
 That’s actually about the same cost as a small payday loan.

 The interest rates on overdraft fees are insane.
 For instance, let’s assume a person spends $200 more than he has on his debit card, which a lot of people will do this holiday season.
 Assume also that the person has done this with three purchases, at $30 per occurrence, for a total of $290 that he will have to repay the bank when he gets his next infusion of payday cash.
 That’s 45 percent in simple interest, but in APR, that’s 2,340 percent interest.